2023 trends in hotel marketing and distributionMarketing 26/01/2023

 Regarding distribution, he also emphasized a recurring idea but still considered a pending subject: it is not enough to just sign contracts.
 His recommendations involve establishing an intermediation scoring to achieve the much-desired healthy channel mix.
 The goal is to identify which distributors are not necessary because it is increasingly difficult for a distributor to provide a specialized niche that really helps make a difference.
 It is, therefore, about defining economic objectives but also defining operational objectives with each of the distributors: budget and action plan, in short.

 In the second part of his intervention, he spoke of a "return to the pre-pandemic past," referring to a trend in which the hotelier settles into a mix dependent on tour operations, a player that is working very hard to occupy the position it had before the pandemic.
 The customer has changed, and we must be able to reach them without depending on third parties.
 Something that OTAs are very aware of and, relying on technological evolution within distribution, execute perfectly.

 Therefore, the roadmap seems clear: we must identify the buyer persona and get involved in the battle for the customer, our present and future buyer.
 The gold of our time is data, and the cleaner it is, the easier it will be to work with it.
 We must not be afraid to differentiate between profitable customers, less profitable customers, and customers who simply are not.

 To impact each phase of the conversion funnel, we must find a strategy that adds value before, during, and after the stay, understanding Customer Lifetime Value (CLV) as data that must always be on the table.
 The technology to do this is within our reach, and the ROI it provides is fantastic.
 It's time to practice, and quoting verbatim, be a surgeon in revenue.

 Recap in bullet points

 - Increase TrevPar

-- Establish a distribution score
+- Establish a distribution scoring

-- How to incorporate gamification in distribution
+- How to incorporate gamification into distribution